-Meeting of the WPC Standing Commission of Parliamentarians to discuss participation of the parliamentarians and other elected representatives in the activities for peace both inside the respective bodies and as members of the national peace movements;

-- Formation of peace groups in all parliaments.
-These groups should exchange information among each other and with peace forces in other parliaments; and should inform the more involved in the existing international parliamentary organisations.
+- Meeting of the WPC Standing Commission of Parliamentarians to discuss participation of the parliamentarians and other elected representatives in the activities for peace both inside the respective bodies and as members of the national peace movements; - Formation of peace groups in all parliaments.
+These groups should exchange information among each other and with peace forces in other parliaments; and should inform the WPC of peace activities in parliaments; - Parliamentarians who are active peace workers to become more involved in the existing international parliamentary organisations.